Inclusion and Safety

 Thanks to the ongoing partnership of many offices on our campus, we will continue to offer and grow educational programs and training sessions for students, faculty, and staff.
 Massachusetts Maritime Academy supports all members of our community, but we cannot do it alone.
 We encourage you to familiarize yourself with the resources on this website and invite you to engage and support our community members on these important issues.

-Interim Title IX Co-Coordinator
+Interim Title IX -Co-Coordinator for Student complaints

 Students may be hesitant to report sexual violence, sexual harassment, gender-based harassment or discrimination, domestic/dating violence, stalking or retaliation out of concern that they, or witnesses, might be charged with violations of the Academy’s drug/alcohol policies or other violations within the Regimental Manual.
 While the Academy does not condone such behavior, we place a priority on the need to address sexual violence and other violations of Title IX.
 Accordingly, the Academy may elect not to pursue discipline against a student who, in good faith, reports, witnesses or possesses person knowledge of sexual violence, stalking or retaliation.